tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

-'Intended for consumption by human readers of data qualiy reports to understand why particular assertions were made.'
+'Intended for consumption by human readers of data quality reports to understand why particular assertions were made.'

 ********************